madhu-gumballi/LatLongPlotting/README.md

 mexico_mno_generations.py

 Here we filter the mobile network tower location data based on 2G/3G/4G network technology and plot each of them seperately to show the geograhic spread across Mexico.

+mexico.csv
+This is a sample dataset of mobile network towers in Mexico.
+The full dataset can be downloaded from opencellid.org.
+I have randomly verified couple of coordinates on google street view and could visually see the mobile network tower.
+However, I cannot guarantee the accuracy of the data available on opencellid.org.